conductofcode/reinheitsgebot/considered_harmful/compilation.md

 ### Compilation time

-Third, compilation in lots of cases is so painstakingly slow that people start wondering what do.
+Third, compilation in lots of cases is so painstakingly slow that people start wondering what to do.
 This may be because of the afforementioned parameter hell, or because of inefficient build scripts, or other reasons.
 What it causes is this:

 ![XKCD: Compiling](http://imgs.xkcd.com/comics/compiling.png)